kubos/kubos/docs/command-and-control.md

 ```

-The command line client is a binary exposed on the KubOS Linux command line.
+The command line client is a binary exposed to the KubOS Linux command line.

-Commands entered into this client will be encoded into a CBOR (Concise Binary Object Representation)[http://cbor.io/] message format and packed into a CSP packet and sent to the command service.
+Commands entered into this client will be encoded into a CBOR [Concise Binary Object Representation](http://cbor.io/) message format and packed into a CSP packet and sent to the command service.

 Existing functionality in the Kubos platform will be exposed in groups in a series of libraries.

 The command service will first parse and look for an action argument, a group (library) name, and a set of optional arguments.
-These will be used as the following:
+These will be used as follows:

 * Action argument - The corresponding member function of the service interface that will be called (ie. exec, status, help, output).
 * Group name - The base name of the library containing the desired functionality (Core, Telemetry, CSP, HAL, IPC, etc.).